Great Old House Movies

 The magnificent Orson Welles directed this brilliant, moving portrayal of an aristocratic American family in what many critics consider a masterpiece equal to Citizen Kane.
 Based on a novel by Booth Tarkington, the drama begins in the 1870s when the Amberson family is at the height of its wealth and prestige.
 But the day arrives when all the Ambersons are stunned by the truth of their financial ruin.
 House look familiar?
 The same set house was modified slightly for use in It’s a Wonderful Life.

-Sweetest movie ever.
-BEST HOUSE EVER.
 It’s all about the project, right?
-I love to stare at big, beautiful mansions, but they will always come second to fixer-uppers in my heart of hearts.
+Pristine homes will always come second to fixer-uppers in my heart of hearts.
 The Notebook is a love story about two people torn about by their families and the class system but ultimately reunited by an old house.
 Isn’t that just the way?

 Alfred Hitchcock’s landmark masterpiece of the macabre stars Anthony Perkins as the troubled Norman Bates, whose old dark house and adjoining motel are not the place to spend a quiet evening.
 No one knows that better than Marion Crane (Janet Leigh), the ill-fated traveler whose journey ends in the notorious shower scene.
 First a private detective, then Marion’s sister (Vera Miles) searches for her, the horror and the suspense mount to a terrifying climax where the mysterious killer is finally revealed.